 Magee and the Lady (1978) with Sally Kellerman

-Bloodbrothers (1978) with Paul Sorvino, Richard Gere, and Marilu Henner
+Bloodbrothers (1978) with Paul Sorvino, Richard Gere, Marilu Henner, and Robert Englund

 The Last Tenant (1978) with Lee Strasberg, Christine Lahti, and Danny Aiello

 F.I.S.T.
 (1978) with Sylvester Stallone, Rod Steiger, Peter Boyle, Melinda Dillon, and Ken Kercheval

 Merciless Man (1976) with Maud Adams, Adolfo Celi, and Howard Ross

 God Told Me To (1976) with Deborah Raffin, Sandy Dennis, Sylvia Sidney, and Richard Lynch

 A Shadow in the Streets (1975) with Sheree North and Dana Andrews